jharwell/sierra/docs/src/requirements/index.rst

    ``$HOME/exp/research/simulations/sim1/outputs``.
 The directory within the experimental run root which SIERRA looks for simulation outputs is configured via YAML; see :ref:`tutorials/project/config` for details.

-   For HPC execution environments (see :ref:`plugins/execenv/hpc`), this requirement is easy to meet.
-For real robot execution environments (see :ref:`plugins/execenv/realrobot`), this can be more difficult to meet.

    ..
 IMPORTANT:: SIERRA does *not* create the output root for each experimental
                   run for you.
 This is to support workflows where output data is